Archives: THE DAYS BEFORE – “AN INSTRUMENT OF GOD”

 In the late-1930s there was a man living in the skid row of Detroit in need of a “cure” for the disease of alcoholism that he had acquired earlier in life.
-He began life with a very promising career and was a very handsome man.
-He said he was from a good “upper-middle-class” family from the Grosse Pointe area (a fallacy, as he lived in Detroit and did not live in Grosse Pointe until later in sobriety).
-This man was Archie T.
+He was a handsome man, with a promising career.
+He said he was from a good “upper middle class” family from the Grosse Pointe area.
+This is a fallacy, as he lived in Detroit and did not live in Grosse Pointe until later in sobriety.
+This man was Archie Trowbridge.

-Archie T’s grandfather was born and raised in Troy Corners, which was near Square Lake and Livernois Road, now known as Troy, Michigan.
+Archie Trowbridge’s grandfather was born and raised in Troy Corners, which was near Square Lake and Livernois Road, now known as Troy, Michigan.
 His grandparents moved to Marash, Turkey where Archie’s father Edward was born.
-Edward and his family returned to the United States settling in the Detroit area when he was twelve years old.
+Edward and his family returned to the United States settling in the Detroit area when Edward was twelve years old.

-This went on for many years; he always planned ways to side step the things he feared, carefully concealing them from everyone.
-During this time he had to give up the presidency of a small real-estate firm even though it had gained success.
+This went on for many years.
+Archie always planned ways to side step the things he feared, carefully concealing them from everyone.
+During this time, he had to give up the presidency of a small real-estate firm even though it had gained success.
 Shortly thereafter, Archie’s life was suddenly shattered when he had a devastating nervous breakdown.
-Doctors could find nothing with him.
-Psychiatry might have helped, but psychiatrists were little known in Detroit at that time.
+Doctors could find nothing wrong with him.
+Psychiatry might have helped, but little was known about this field of medicine in Detroit at that time.
 Recovery from the nervous breakdown came very slowly; he spent three months in bed.
 He ventured out of the house for a walk, but became frightened by the time he reached the corner.
 He later learned to take short street-car rides, then longer ones and so forth, until he appeared to be doing most of the things other people do daily.

 Gradually he was able to do more and even to work at various jobs.
 He got a part-time job selling printing for a small neighborhood printer.
-After a short time he was able to get a job at a downtown printer, but the jobs came and went, he couldn’t physically handle the stress of hard work.
+After a short time, he was able to get a job at a downtown printer, He couldn’t physically handle the stress of the hard work, so jobs came and went.
 That’s when his drinking started in the early evenings and afternoons.
 He found alcohol helped him relieve his many fears.

 By the age of thirty, both his parents had died, leaving him a sheltered and somewhat an immature man, on his own.
 He moved into the Crestwood Arms Apartments a “bachelor hall,” where the men all drank on Saturday nights and enjoyed themselves.
 Archie drank with them, but also drank himself to sleep every night.
-He still struggled with real-estate, being a rental agent.
+Being a real estate agent, he struggled with the real estate business.

 By this time, Archie compared his life from that point, like a toboggan ride that was starting to accelerate.
 He was homeless, jobless, penniless, and totally unable to quit drinking for more than a few hours, usually long enough to borrow or beg for more whisky money from a few friends he had left.
 He would sit around Michigan Ave. bars waiting for something to happen to him, thinking more and more of suicide.

 Nearing Labor Day weekend in 1938, “Ralph” knew his friend needed a new lease on life, new interests.
-He told Archie he couldn’t help him with these, but would he be interested in meeting a woman, Beth Benson (see section on the Bensons), a member of the Oxford Group, who might be able to give him these things.
+He told Archie, he couldn’t help him with this.
+He inquired that if Archie was interested, he knew of a woman by the name of Beth Benson.
+She was (see section on the Bensons), a member of the Oxford Group and maybe able to give him these things.
 Archie was ready, as ready as a drunk could be.

 The meeting was to be at 4:00 pm the next day.
 “I wondered how I was going to keep an appointment at four o’clock in the afternoon.
 And be reasonably sober!
 And I finally hit on a marvelous solution.
 I would get up a little earlier than usual and make an effort to get drunk faster.
 So that I would come home knowing my own habits and sleep off the first of the day’s drinks and then go straight over and see her to keep this appointment.
 I did these things and they worked out that way.”
 Archie began to wonder how he was to keep his appointment and arrive “sober!”
 He hit upon a marvelous solution.
 He would get up earlier than usual and make an effort to get drunker faster.
 He did these things and it worked.

-Arch’s friend “Ralph” introduced him to Beth, a non-alcoholic.
+Arch’s friend “Ralph” introduced him to Beth Benson, a non-alcoholic.
 The woman offered Archie a chance to go down to Akron, Ohio and to meet some men who had found a solution to their problem, which was his problem.
-Beth and her husband, Ben offered to take Archie to Akron, and do it the next day if he were willing.
-The woman, however, insisted that Archie make up his own mind about it, perfectly, freely and without pressure from her.
-This took Archie quite awhile.
+Beth and her husband, Ben, offered to take Archie to Akron, and do it the next day if he were willing.
+The woman, however, insisted that Archie make up his own mind about it; perfectly, freely and without pressure from her.
+This took Archie quite a while.
 He spent a long time in her house thinking about it.

-In an open talk years later, Archie described this.
-“I finally made the decision.
+In an open talk years later, Archie described this, “I finally made the decision.
 I left her house with the full intention of hurrying as fast as my car would take me to the nearest saloon in getting a drink.
 Half way to the saloon something stopped me.
 I can’t tell you what it was.
 I know what I think it was.
 Today I’m sure of what it was.
-I’m sure that her prayers, which were all that were left to her, to do after she let go of me, that her prayers did that.
-However, I went home and went to bed after 18 days of continuous drinking I went home and went to bed and sweated it out all night.
+I’m sure that her prayers, which were all that were left to her to do after she let go of me, that her prayers did that.
+However, I went home and went to bed after 18 days of continuous drinking and sweated it out all night.
 I don’t need to describe that part of it to you.
 It makes me shudder to think of it and it would make all you to shudder, but I was on deck the next day, pretty much of a wreck, but I was there to start to Akron.”

-In March, 1939 Bill W. Co-Founder of Alcoholics Anonymous, was in Akron—he frequently stopped there whenever he could get some business excuse to come—while sitting on the doctor’s front porch with Archie, he mentioned that he was on his way to Detroit to take care of some business.
-Archie replied, “I certainly would like to go up there (to Detroit) and see what the lay of the land is and look around and see whether I could take hold yet or not…and Bill says, ‘Why don’t you?’…I said, ‘Why don’t I?’…Bill said, ‘let’s go now.”
+In March, 1939 Bill Wilson, Co-Founder of Alcoholics Anonymous, was in Akron—he frequently stopped there whenever he could get some business excuse to come.
+While sitting on the doctor’s front porch with Archie, he mentioned that he was on his way to Detroit to take care of some business.
+Archie replied, “I certainly would like to go up there (to Detroit) and see what the lay of the land is and look around and see whether I could take hold yet or not.
+And Bill says, ‘Why don’t you?’…I said, ‘Why don’t I?’…Bill said, ‘let’s go now.”

-This was Sunday Morning.
+This was Sunday morning.
 They were going to start right away, then, they decided to wait until Monday morning.
-Archie and Bill W. went to Cleveland, to visit Clarence, and then come up to Detroit by the way of the Mercury Railway.
+Archie and Bill Wilson went to Cleveland, to visit Clarence, and then come up to Detroit by the way of the Mercury Railway.

-In order to get this picture, you got to realize that at that time alcoholism was, with the exception of a few advanced men who had spent time to study on it, such as Dr. Silkworth in New York City, an unknown disease.
+In order to get this picture, you have got to realize, that at that time alcoholism was, with the exception of a few advanced men who had spent time to study on it, such as Dr. Silkworth in New York City, an unknown disease.
 The alcoholic in the public mind was an “ornery cuss,” who didn’t want to stop drinking and had no will-power.
-However, to plant the seed of recovery Arch talked to personnel men in factories, to ministers, to doctors and people on street corners, anybody and everybody who would listen.
+However, to plant the seed of recovery Archie talked to personnel men in factories, ministers, doctors, people on street corners, anybody and everybody who would listen.
 He planted the seed amongst a number of people, not themselves alcoholic prospects, but people who were likely to come in contact with the problem of alcoholism.
-Arch explained that his disposition was such that he couldn’t and wouldn’t be any good at running in and out of bars and trying to sell this solution cold turkey to some drunk.
+Archie explained that his disposition was such that he couldn’t and wouldn’t be any good at running in and out of bars and trying to sell this solution cold turkey to some drunk.
 He had to go about it in a roundabout way of getting prospects where they were most likely to crop up.

-Archie took a bus from the eastside of Downtown Detroit and went through a lot of mental torture for a half-hour on the bus drive.
+Archie took a bus from the eastside of downtown Detroit.
+He went through a lot of mental torture for a half-hour on the bus drive.
 What was he going to say to the fellow?
-Every time he got wrought up over it, he finally said to himself, “Wait a minute, your job is get in the room with that man and see what happens next; This wasn’t a twenty-four hour program, this was down to be a five or ten minute program.”
+Every time he got wrought up over it, he finally said to himself, “Wait a minute, your job is get in the room with that man and see what happens next.
+This wasn’t a twenty-four hour program, this was down to be a five or ten minute program.”
 Archie got to Roy’s room and he wasn’t very receptive.
 Later Archie discovered that the man thought he was a private detective.